arcticmatt/arweave-simple-examples/README.md

-# A simple read/write Arweave example
+# Simple examples that show how to use Arweave

 See https://pencilflip.medium.com/how-to-use-arweave-to-store-and-access-nft-metadata-823552293f62 for a more in-depth walkthrough.